FanescaPhase2Cover.jpg

 Then its hand closed around his throat.

-I caught him when the spirit released and pushed him back, my hands keeping him upright as he bent forward, gasping for air that refused to return.
+I caught him when the spirit released and pushed him back.
+My hands kept him upright as he bent forward, gasping for air that refused to return.

 And even then, with trembling knees and downcast vision, his shield stayed raised.